Ziya-As/PostgreSQL/postgreSQL.md

 ### `XML` Data Type

-PostgreSQL supports built-in `XML` data type that allows you to store well-formed XML documents and XML fragments.
-To define a column of the `XML` type, you use the following syntax:
+PostgreSQL supports built-in `XML` data type that allows us to store well-formed XML documents and XML fragments.
+To define a column of the `XML` type, we use the following syntax:

 ```sql
 column_name XML